joaopedropereiraPP/IR-Project1/README.md

-                        Set the maximum for the word size filter --no_word_size        Disable word size filter --no_stemmer          Disable stemmer --use_positions       Enable positions indexing --max_post MAX_POST   Set the maximum postings per block --data DATA           Folder that contains the index files for query mode, it should be a folder inside the 'index' subfolder of the program
+                        Set the maximum for the word size filter --no_word_size        Disable word size filter --no_stemmer          Disable stemmer --disablw_positions   Disable positions indexing --max_post MAX_POST   Set the maximum postings per block --data DATA           Folder that contains the index files for query mode, it should be a folder inside the 'index' subfolder of the program
-  --search_type file (file-path)/loop [file (file-path)/loop ...]
+  --search_type file (file-path)/loop [file (file-path)/ evaluation (file_path) ...]
-                        Choose the search mode, 'file (file-path)' to use a file with a list of queries as input, 'loop' to insert queries in a loop through the terminal (empty query to end loop)
+                        Choose the search mode, 'file (file-path)' to use a file with a list of queries as input, 'loop' to insert queries in a loop through the terminal (empty query to end loop) and 'evaluation (file)' to evaluate retrieval engine using the relevance scores provided by input file
-  --dump_file           Enable to generate file with results --cmd_results         Enable to show the results on terminal
+  --dump_file           Enable to generate file with results --cmd_results         Enable to show the results on terminal --disable_boost       Disable boost to evaluation search_type --span_size           Set the span value to use on boost
 ```

 * The data_path option is the path to the Amazon review data file to be indexed.